Written by Kristian Olsen, Product Manager | 23 July 2021

 “They had a weak password that they reused across websites.”

 “Did they even think before they clicked?
-A more security-conscious person would never had made that mistake.”
+A more security-conscious person would never have made that mistake.”

 And so on.
 It was always the user’s fault.
 They simply weren’t ‘cyber aware’ enough.

 Crew actions vs. systemic weaknesses

 The reality of cybercrime has long since shifted.
 Yes, it is still true that your crews are a crucial part of the first line of defence.
 Negligent and poorly trained crew members represent a typical interlink for common attack vectors such as viruses, email attachments, web pages, pop-up windows, instant messages, chat rooms, and deception.

 Crew culture and mindset are important in order to make your fleet less of a target.
 However, more and more cyber incidents do not involve any crew action, intentional or not.
 Cunning cybercriminals are increasingly exploiting systemic shortcomings and vulnerabilities.
 In many cases, “user cyber awareness” would not make a difference in preventing a breach.